c-grigsby/computer-vision/README.md

 ## Scripts

-In the project directory, to install dependencies you can run:
+In the project directory, to install dependencies:

 ```
 npm install
 ```

-Then, to run in development mode
+Then, to run in development mode:

 ```
 npm start